neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_5.png)

 (2) Click `Browse 'to select the wallet (usually the default is the last open wallet), enter the password, click `OK` to enter the wallet.
-It should be noted that when the wallet displays an error, you can try to choose in the "repair mode" to open the wallet.
+It should be noted that when the wallet displays an error, you can try to choose "repair mode" to open the wallet.

 ### Change Password